OpenBanking-Brasil/specs-seguranca/open-banking-brasil-financial-api-1_ID3.md

 7. shall require the `acr` claim as an essential claim;
 8. shall support all authentication methods specified in clause 5.2.2-14 of [Financial-grade API Security Profile 1.0 - Part 2: Advanced][FAPI-1-Advanced] including diferent combinations of the methods to send requests (using [PAR] or not - item 11);
 9. shall not allow `refresh tokens` rotation feature;
-10. should not request authentication requests that include an id_token_hint, as the id_token to be used may contain Personally Identifiable Information, which could be sent unencrypted through the public client.
+10. should not request authentication requests that include an id_token_hint, as the id_token to be used may contain Personally Identifiable Information, which could be sent unencrypted through the public client;
+11. shall send header `x-fapi-interaction-id` on FAPI endpoints;

 # Security considerations